Pomeranians (Slavic tribe): 10th to 12th centuries

-By 967, Duke Mieszko I had after a decisive battle against the Wolinians, led by Wichmann the Younger, and gained full control over the lands between the Vistula and the mouth of the Oder.
+By 967, Duke Mieszko I had after a decisive battle against the Wolinians, led by Wichmann the Younger, gained full control over the lands between the Vistula and the mouth of the Oder.
 The earliest known documented use of the term Pomorie dates to 997 in reference to the Duke of Pomorie.

 The Piast dukes of Poland began to incorporate the Pomeranians into their realm and succeeded initially.
 In 1005, Polish Duke Bolesław I the Brave loses control over the area.
 In the Annales Altahenses, a Zemuzil Bomerianorum is mentioned as the first duke known by name in 1064.

 During the 12th century, the pagan Pomeranians faced continuous incursions by their expanding Christian neighbours of Denmark, Poland and the Saxon dukes of the Holy Roman Empire.
 In 1121, they were eventually subdued by Polish Duke Bolesław III Wrymouth, who established a diocese with its seat at Kołobrzeg, where Reinbern became the first bishop.
 Pomerania was Christianized with the help of the German missionary Otto of Bamberg.

 At the same time the Pomeranian Prince Wartislaw I conquered the former Lutici lands west of the Oder.
 After his successors from the House of Griffins were defeated by the Saxons at the 1164 Battle of Verchen, they accepted the overlordship of Duke Henry the Lion.
 The Pomeranian lands were eventually divided, with the Western parts entering the Holy Roman Empire as the Duchy of Pomerania in 1181, and the Eastern part consisting of Pomerelia under the Samborides coming under the influence of Poland and, from 1309 onwards, the Teutonic Order.

 The influx of settlers from the Holy Roman Empire during the Ostsiedlung caused the Germanization of Pomerania, as many native Pomeranians were slowly and gradually assimilated and discontinued the use of their Slavic language and culture.

 The direct descendants of the Pomeranians include: